dbono711/supernets/README.md

 of contiguous supernets that aggregate all of those networks.

 ##### Usage: #####
-Supply the names of one of more files used for input.<br>
+Supply the names of one or more files used for input.<br>
 If no files are supplied, supernets will process standard input, <br>
 allowing you to pipe input from another programs output.<br>
 Each network must be on its own line and in CIDR format.<br>